-Providing language in Rule 106 that would overcome a hearsay objection appears to be consistent with legislative intent.
+Providing language in Rule 106 that would allow completing statements to be admissible even though hearsay appears to be consistent with legislative intent.
 This argument is based on two separate points about the drafting of the rule:

-- 1. The rule was patterned after (though admittedly not the same as) the California rule, which has always been held to allow for completion with hearsay evidence. - 2.
-When the rule was being considered in Congress, the DOJ sought to add language that completing evidence had to be independently admissible.
+1. The rule was patterned after (though admittedly not the same as) the California rule, which has always been held to allow for completion with hearsay evidence.

+2. When the rule was being considered in Congress, the DOJ sought to add language that completing evidence had to be independently admissible.
 During hearings on the Federal Rules of Evidence, Assistant Attorney General W. Vincent Rakestraw specifically requested that the Senate Judiciary Committee amend Rule 106 to permit the introduction of "any other part or any other writing or recorded statement which is otherwise admissible."
-But Congress did not add that language.13
+But Congress did not add that language.20

-There is a contrary textual argument, however --- that Rule 106 cannot and should not operate as a hearsay exception because it is not placed with the other hearsay exceptions in Article 8.
-If the drafters had wanted a "rule of completeness hearsay exception" why wouldn't they put it with the rest of the hearsay exceptions?
+There is a contrary textual argument, however --- that Rule 106 cannot and should not operate as a hearsay exception because it is not placed with the other hearsay exceptions in Article